 If you like Schnauzers of any size (and I do), you have the Standard Schnauzer to thank.
 This breed started in Germany way back in the 14th or 15th century.
 If Shakespeare had ever met a Schnauzer, he would have included more than one dog in his plays.
-The Bard put only one dog in his plays, a commoner (mutt) named Crab.
+The Bard put only one dog in his sports, Crab, a commoner (mutt).
 Can you guess which play that was?
 The answer is below, but no fair peeking until you read the entire article.

 The Standard Schnauzer began its career as a farm dog in Germany hundreds of years ago.
 It is a loyal, intelligent, and affectionate family pet that is great with kids and protective of its loved ones.
 It is the forerunner of both the Miniature and Giant Schnauzer.

 The AKC lists only two color patterns in the breed standards for show competition: salt and pepper or pure black.
 However, some Schnauzers not bred for the show can be all white or black and silver.